HackerFoo/peg/README.md

 Instead of using a monad to implement pure functional I/O, Peg simply uses a token representing the state of the world, `IO`.
 Words that perform I/O always require `IO` as an argument, and put it back afterwards.

 `IO` can only be introduced from the top-level, by typing `IO`.
 In other places, such as definitions and `read`, `IO` is parsed as a word with no special meaning.

+A variable in Peg appears as a string of letters preceded by `?`, such as `?x`.
+A Peg variable is a logical variable.
+A flexible typing system is provided in Peg in the form of constraints.
+The type of a variable is its set of constraints.
+This allows any predicate to be used as a type.

+If the constraints can be narrowed to a finite number of values, these values will be substituted for the variable.

+    ?x ?y / --> ?_a
+      -- constraints representing the type of /
+      -- True <-- ?y float?
+      -- True <-- ?x float?
+      -- ?_a <-- ?x ?y divide_float#
+      -- True <-- ?_a float?
+    ?x dup 2 + 5 eq? ! --> 3
+    ?x dup 4 div 3 eq?! dup 5 mod 0 eq?! --> 15

 Built-in Words
 --------------